 Cindy Gamboa is working to address issues affecting the Latino community in Detroit.
 Gamboa received a dual bachelor’s degree in sociology and psychology from the University of Michigan at Dearborn.
 She worked for several years as the community coordinator for the Healthy Environments Partnership, a community-based participatory research partnership working to understand and address the social determinants of cardiovascular risk in Detroit as well as work through various collaborations, programs, and policy change initiatives.
 She is a longstanding resident of Detroit and has been serving the Southwest Detroit community for over thirteen years.
 She is a proud mother of three children and considers her a lifelong learner.

-Juan Alfaro, BA, Housing Coordinator
+Juan Alfaro, BA, Family Education / Housing Coordinator

 Monica Alvarado, Re-entry Program Manager